Intimacy Is Not For the Faint of Heart

 Most people will never experience real intimacy because they’re too afraid of being seen.
 But the ones who push through that fear?
 They get the kind of connection that most people only dream about.

-Types of intimacy in relationships
+Types of intimacy

 Now, listen up.
 Connection isn’t just about getting touchy-feely.
 There are multiple ways to create a bond that’s stronger than steel.